mulka/ploverwiki/Beginner's-Guide---Get-Started-with-Plover.md

 ### Stenography machine

+Plover supports several protocols that are in use by various Stenography machines.
+To configure Plover to the protocol your machine uses:
 1. Run Plover and click the `Enable` radio button.
+1. Click the 'Configure' button on the Plover Dialog screen.
+The Plover configuration screen appears.
+1. On the 'Machine' tab, select the protocol your machine uses.
+1. Click 'Save'.

+See [Supported protocols](https://github.com/openstenoproject/plover/wiki/Supported-Hardware#supported-protocols) for more information.

 ## Practice and learn